 Being in a loving relationship impacts your life for the better both emotionally and physically.
 According to one meta-analysis of more than 3.5 million people nationwide, married individuals up to the age of 50 were 12 percent less likely to experience vascular diseases compared to their divorced or single counterparts.
-And for more ways to protect your heart, check out the 40 Heart Foods To Eat After 40.
+And for more cardiovascular tips, check out This Is the Best Thing You Can Do For Your Heart Health Right Now.

 Animals commit to monogamous relationships, too.

-Humans aren’t the only species in the animal kingdom that practice monogamous relationships.
-Out in the wild, beavers, otters, wolves, seahorses, and barn owls are just some of the species that mate for life.
-And for more crazy facts about the animal kingdom, don’t miss the 30 Oldest Animals on Earth.
+Humans aren't the only species in the animal kingdom that practice monogamous relationships.
+Out in the wild, beavers, otters, wolves, seahorses, and barn owls are just some of the 25 Adorable Animals That Mate for Life.

 Couples' heartbeats synchronize.